-• Neighborhood Stabilization Program (NSP): Foreclosed and abandoned properties in the Bridge Street Neck are eligible for Neighborhood Stabilization Program Funds.
-The Federal government is providing \$54 million to the Commonwealth of Massachusetts for programs to assist areas that have been impacted by foreclosure.
+• Neighborhood Stabilization Program (NSP): The Federal government is providing funding to the Commonwealth of Massachusetts for programs to assist areas that have been impacted by foreclosure.
 These programs provide little relief to homeowners facing foreclosure.
 Funds are targeted for new owners, often owner occupants to assist them in purchasing and renovating foreclosed properties.